-Some expect an actual coming and presence of the Lord, but set the time of the event a long way off, claiming that through the efforts of the Church in its present condition, the world must be converted and thus the Millennial Age be introduced.
-They claim that when the world has been converted, and Satan bound, and the knowledge of the Lord caused to fill the whole earth, and when the nations learn war no more, then the work of the Church in her present condition will be ended; and that when she has accomplished this great and, difficult task, the Lord will come to wind up earthly affairs, reward believers and condemn sinners.
+Some expect an actual coming and presence of the Lord, but set the time of the event a long way off.
+It is their thought that when the world has been converted by their efforts, and Satan bound, and the knowledge of the Lord caused to fill the whole earth, and when the nations learn war no more, then the work of the Church in her present condition will be ended; and that when she has accomplished this great and difficult task, the Lord will come to wind up earthly affairs, reward believers and condemn sinners.

-Some Scriptures, taken disconnectedly, seem to favor this view; but when God's Word and Plan are viewed as a whole, these will all be found to favor the opposite view, viz., that Christ comes before the conversion of the world, and reigns for the purpose of converting the world; that the Church is now being tried, and that the reward promised the overcomers is that after being glorified they shall share with the Lord in that reign, which is God's appointed means of blessing the world and causing the knowledge of the Lord to come to every creature: Such are the Lord's special promises: "To him that overcometh will I grant to sit with Me in My throne."
+Some Scriptures, taken disconnectedly, seem to favor this view; but God's Word and Plan viewed as a whole, will be found to favor the view that Christ -comes before the conversion of the world, and reigns for the purpose of converting the world; that the Church is now being tried, and that the reward promised the overcomers is that after being glorified they shall share with the Lord in that reign, which is God's appointed means of blessing the world and causing the knowledge of the Lord to come to every creature.
+Such are the Lord's special promises: "To him that overcometh will I grant to sit with Me in My throne."
 (Rev. 3:21.)
-"And they lived and reigned with Christ a thousand years." -- Rev. 20:4.
+"And they lived and reigned with Christ a thousand years." - Rev. 20:4.